amancevice/rumrunner/README.md

 ## Quickstart

-Use the `Rum.init` helper to create a template Rumfile for your project:
+If you have a multi-stage Dockerfile in your project and are unsure where to begin, use the `rum init` helper to create a template Rumfile for your project:

 ```bash
 gem install rumrunner
 rum init > Rumfile
 rum --tasks
 ```

+The `init` command will parse a Dockerfile in the current directory and output a simple Rumfile with each stage and its dependencies declared.

 ## Example